Compact Cities

 Applicant Seminar

-An online applicant seminar will take place on 3 September where interested stakeholders will get more information about the application process as well as what to expect from a Thematic Partnership within the Urban Agenda for the EU.
+An online applicant seminar took place on 3 September where interested stakeholders got more information about the application process as well as what to expect from a Thematic Partnership within the Urban Agenda for the EU.

 About the Thematic Area